mulinlab/3DCoop/README.md

 ## Installation

 The environment of 3DCoop is built using conda and bioconda.
 Please make sure the conda has been installed and configured.
-The [bioconda document](https://bioconda.github.io/user/install.html) can be referred for conda installation and bioconda channels setting up.
+The [bioconda installation page](https://bioconda.github.io/user/install.html) can be referred for conda installation and bioconda channels setting up.

 Then, you can install 3DCoop: